 The responsibility for the personal appearance of the student rests with the parent/guardian and the student.
-Personal appearance shall not disrupt the educational process.
+Personal appearance shall not detract from the educational process.
 The following establishes the minimum acceptable standards for student dress to be interpreted and enforced by the principal or designee.
-Each principal has the authority with his or her staff and community, as permitted by School Board policy, to establish additional standards at individual schools.
+The principal has the authority with his or her staff and community, as permitted by School Board policy to establish additional standards at individual schools.

-1. Apparel shall be adequate in both length and coverage to be considered appropriate for school.
+- Apparel shall be adequate in both length and coverage to be considered appropriate for school.

-7. Any articles of clothing or jewelry that could likely cause injury–such as chains, bracelets, rings, chokers with or without spikes, or studs–are prohibited.
+- Any articles of clothing or jewelry that could likely cause injury–such as chains, bracelets, rings, chokers with or without spikes, or studs–are prohibited.
 Wallet chains of any length are prohibited.

-9. Apparel, emblems, insignias, badges, or symbols that promote the use of alcohol, drugs, tobacco, or any other illegal activity are prohibited.
+- Apparel, emblems, insignias, badges, or symbols that promote the use of alcohol, drugs, tobacco, or any other illegal activity are prohibited.

-10. Apparel or symbols which may be gang-related may not be displayed on a student’s person or in the student’s possession.
+- Apparel or symbols which may be gang-related may not be displayed on a student’s person or in the student’s possession.

-11. Gang-related tattoos, or other tattoos that may cause a substantial disruption to the educational environment as determined by the principal, are prohibited.
+- Gang-related tattoos, or other tattoos that may cause a substantial disruption to the educational environment as determined by the principal, are prohibited.

-13. The wearing on campus of hats, caps, headgear (including hoodies) or sunglasses except in conjunction with designated school-approved uniforms or at authorized athletic practices or activities is prohibited.
+- The wearing on campus of hats, caps, headgear (including hoodies) or sunglasses except in conjunction with designated school-approved uniforms or at authorized athletic practices or activities is prohibited.
 There may be certain exceptions for medical conditions and physical education classes held outside.
 The principal will determine these exceptions.

-15. Hair coloring or style that may cause a substantial disruption to the educational environment, as determined by the principal, is prohibited.
+- Hair coloring or style that may cause a substantial disruption to the educational environment, as determined by the principal, is prohibited.